dbf/django-dpotools/README.md

 production use (the contact app probably makes sense only, if it is accessible from the internet and therefore your Django installation will be exposed to all kinds of bad things).
 The django-lockdown package and Fail2ban are amongst the options to achieve this.
-Bootstrap and jQuery are included in order to avoid to force clients to contact third party servers.
+Bootstrap, jQuery and popper.js are included in order to avoid to force clients to contact third party servers.

 Known bugs and limitations:
 - RPA generator: One can specify time limits for erasure, categories of